assaydepot/dracula-covid19/README.md

 cargo run
 ```

+You may need to be on the rust `nightly` channel since some dependencies may use the `#![feature]` gate.

-the tool is not optimized for local use but we're open to PRs to make it easier (probably just a matter of skipping the AWS cloud API calls).
+The tool is not optimized for local use but accepts the standard `-h, --help` and `-V, --version` flags.
+In addition it takes a `-u, --upload` flag that defaults to `true` that enables uploading the `combined.parquet` file to AWS.
+For local use, just run the tool with `--upload false` to disable the upload.

 Right now we're focused on the data but we're open to PRs!

 What libraries does it use?
 ---